Brian Mullinix once thought high school was a joke and college was an unattainable dream.

 Then he changed his mind and improved his grades.
 Now, starting his first semester at Howard Community College, the 17-year-old is certain he will succeed.

-HCC officials hope so, too, but they're not just hoping -- they're making sure Mullinix has a lot of extra help to see him through to graduation.
+HCC officials hope so, too, but they're not just hoping - they're making sure Mullinix has help to see him through to graduation.

 Along with 23 other teen-agers, he was picked for a new program that supports students whose high school performance didn't reflect their potential.

-The Silas Craft Collegians Program is named after the late Silas E. Craft Sr., a school principal who promoted education for African-American students in Howard County, and, its founders say, it's unusual.
+The Silas Craft Collegians Program is named after the late Silas E. Craft Sr., a principal who promoted education for African-American students in Howard, and, its founders say, it's unusual.

 The students, who are scheduled to be Silas Craft Collegians for three years, say they're ready for the academic challenge.

 They started this semester two weeks early with goal-setting, a retreat and an assessment of how they learn best.
 Now, they're taking a regular course load.